zrepl/zrepl/docs/configuration/jobs.rst

 Job Type ``snap`` (snapshot & prune only)
 -----------------------------------------

-Job type that only takes snapshots and pruning on the local machine.
+Job type that only takes snapshots and performs pruning on the local machine.

 .. list-table::
     :widths: 20 80